-You’ll want to keep your outdoor unit free of debris and uncovered to keep your AC running efficiently.
+You’ll want to keep your outdoor unit free of debris and uncovered to keep your AC running efficiently and without problems.
 Here’s why: Your outdoor unit (also called the condenser) is responsible for taking all the heat from your home’s air and dumping it outside.
 If your outdoor unit is dirty or covered by plants or outdoor furniture, all that heat can’t escape as fast, which means your system will run longer to cool your home.
 And if your AC system runs longer, you’ll have higher energy bills.

 What you should do: Contact a professional to seal your ducts.
 Duct sealing involves:

 - Using mastic sealant or metal tape to cover holes and leaks